Protein Stabilizers / Blockers FAQ

 The optimal storage temperature for the Stabilization Products is 2-8°C; however, storage at room temperature will not affect product performance.

 Please note that the Stabilization Products are shipped to customers at ambient temperature.
 However, extensive stability studies have been performed to show that prolonged storage at ambient temperature will not affect the product quality or efficacy.
-To get an overview of all Stabilization Products, please click here.

 How can I get a product approved without knowing what's in it?